TianqiLi7398/SMA_NBO/README.md

 `--task=freq_analysis`

-Plot the CDF of OSPA metrics ([Bread et. al, 2017](https://ieeexplore.ieee.org/document/8217598)) in MTT
+Plot the CDF of OSPA metrics ([Beard et. al, 2017](https://ieeexplore.ieee.org/document/8217598)) in MTT over all time steps in simulations configed by `--r-list, --horizon-list, --deci-Schema-list, --horizon-list, --repeated-times, --iteration`.

-## Multiagent-Target-Planning

-To run this package, please use python3 version

-`$ python3 main.py`
+`--task=time_series_ospa`

+Plot the mean and variance of OSPA metrics in MTT at every time steps in simulations configed by `--r-list, --horizon-list, --deci-Schema-list, --horizon-list, --repeated-times, --iteration`.